-Our PS5 expectations were extremely high after the incredible success of the PS4.
-Thankfully, Sony's new-gen console delivers and improves upon its predecessor in almost every way.
+The PS5 had some significant expectations to meet at launch, especially after the rousing success of the PS4 last generation.
+Thankfully, Sony's current-gen console has massively exceeded its predecessor in every conceivable way.

-There's no avoiding that the console itself is an eyesore, though, and its peculiar appearance won't suit everyone.
+There's no avoiding that the console itself is an eyesore, largely due to its wing-like faceplates and bulky size.
 The plus side to this is that the PS5's gargantuan size ensures that it's quiet and runs suitably cool.
 You can still place the console vertically or horizontally, though we really wish it didn't need a stand when on its side.
 More importantly, we haven't experienced any major hardware issues since launch, like hard crashes or storage corruption.

 One area where the PS5 has been slow on the uptake is support for the best 120Hz TVs with HDMI 2.1.
 However, the games that support 120fps is steadily growing, including first and third-party hits like Horizon Forbidden West, Fortnite and Ghostwire Tokyo.

 Equally fantastic is the addition of VRR support to PS5.
 VRR (or variable refresh rate) keeps the action running smooth on compatible TVs.
 With PS5 VRR enabled, the console is able to maintain high framerates, without screen tearing, and with little to no hits to overall performance.
 It's an awesome feature we're very happy to see on PS5.

 However, you won't need a top-shelf TV to feel the benefits of the PS5’s substantial horsepower.
 You can still enjoy unbelievably fast load times, significantly better performance, and a greater level of visual fidelity in new and older games alike.